MartinMeng008/liars_bar/README.md

 ![two_player_shot](figs/two_players_shot.png)

 # Good luck on the table!
 Enjoy the game.
-May the best player wins!
+May the best player win!